Polyphengos

 In September 1320, the Greeks under Andronikos Asen captured the fortress of Saint George in Skorta and defeated a relief force.
 They immediately followed up this success by advancing against the fortresses of Karytaina, Akova and Polyphengos and obtaining their surrender by bribing their commanders.
 This success gave the Greeks a strategic advantage as all these fortresses controlled passages through the mountains from the interior plateau to the still Frankish-held coastal plains.
 Polyphengos, however, may have been recaptured by the Franks some time after, as it appears in a list of fiefs of the Principality of Achaea in 1377.

+In 1458 the town was captured and laid waste by the Ottoman sultan Mehmed II during his first campaign against the Despotate of the Morea.